ODC THEATER ANNOUNCES 2015 RAININ OPPORTUNITY FUND FOR SELF-PRODUCING ARTISTS

 Applications are due by 5pm on Friday, October 16, 2015.

 ODC Theater has partnered with the Kenneth Rainin Foundation to create an eponymous opportunity fund at ODC to support self-producing artists through its open access rental program.
-The Rainin Foundation has made a commitment of $20,000 a year for three years to support the administration of scholarship subsidies to self-producing artists in ODC Theater.
+The Rainin Foundation has made a commitment of $20,000 per year for three years to support the administration of scholarship subsidies to self-producing artists in ODC Theater’s main stage.

-This second year, up to five artists will be awarded an artistic merit-based scholarship to self-produce/rent at ODC, in 2013.
-Applications will be considered and scored by a panel, and the awarded artists will receive a subsidized rental week in the Theater.
-Subsidy scholarships will cover a minimum of 50% of the space and labor costs for the artists.
+Up to ten artists will be awarded a scholarship to self-produce/rent ODC’s B. Way Theater from November 1, 2015 – March 31, 2017.
+Applications will be considered and scored by a panel, and the awarded artists will receive a subsidized rental week in the theater.
+Subsidy scholarships will cover a minimum of 50% of the production space and labor costs for the artists.

 Scholarships will be awarded based on artistic merit and need.